fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.contents.rst

 least give you a warning when it is corrupt.

-Note that the chance of the files being corrupt in the server is pretty low, as that's something that's always checked in a new release – but if you're suspicious about it, please ask in the forum, so that it can be double-checked.
+Note that the chance of the files being corrupt in the server is pretty low, as that's something that's always checked in a new release, but if you're suspicious about it, please report it at https://www.brainwy.com/tracker/PyDev so that it can be double-checked.

-Also, there have been reports with that error where the only solution that has been consistent has been **removing all** previous versions of pydev and then installing the latest version.
+Also, there have been reports with that error where the only solution that has been consistent has been **removing all** previous versions of PyDev and then installing the latest version.

 **EXAMPLE**